hauke96/the-green-spot/content/posts/iceland-2018-report-2/index.en.md

 {{< imgScale "DSC00650_1600.JPG" "The river delta we crossed.
 To the left is the campsite Strutskali."
 "500x" >}}

 {{< imgScale "IMG_20180718_164318_2800.jpg" "The river delta from as we saw it from the airplane.
-To the right of the engine you can even see the Maelifell."
+To the right of the engine you can even see the Mælifell."
 "500x" >}}

 Because the Brennivínskvísl flows directly next to some hills and the river bank is quite steep, we just went over those hills.
 The rest of the trip was very beautiful and easy.